aggie-innovation-platform/Globus-Endpoint-deployment/README.md

 This repository contains a sample Ansible inventory and playbook.

-The inventory file `globusinventory` is setup to create one endpoint, storage-gateway and collection on a single machine.
+The inventory file `globusinventory` is setup to cater for three different configurations.
+- Configuration 1: create one endpoint, storage-gateway and collection on a single machine indentified under 'PrimaryGlobusNode'
+- Configuration 2: create secondary nodes for load balancing the 'PrimaryGlobusNode'
+- Configuration 3: create another endpoint, storage-gateway and collection supporting an internal private network.
+Referred to as the 'globusresearchnetwork'

+Where required for your setup, alter the inventory to override the role default values.

+Before running the playbooks review and update the ansible roles, playbook and inventory for your site.
+Role variables are described at the bottom of this page.

+Configuration 1:
+****************

-To run the playbook to install Globus:
+To run the playbook:

-> ansible-playbook  -i globusinventory -l GlobusNodes -t m3_globus_part1 globusnodes.yml --ask-vault-pass
+> ansible-playbook -v -i globusinventory -l PrimaryGlobusNode -t m3_globus_part1 globusnodes.yml --ask-vault-pass

 You will be prompted to enter the password for ansible-vault.
 This will allow Ansible to decrypt the 'globus_clientSecret' during installation.